You Trust Nursing Homes To Care For Your Loved One. We Hold Them Accountable.

 Are You Concerned About Nursing Home Abuse?

 Nursing home abuse is much more insidious and involves nursing home employees harming residents either physically or mentally.
 There are numerous ways that a nursing home resident might suffer abuse, including:

-- Imprisonment: Staff who lock residents in their rooms, restrain residents, or take away their tools for mobility, they can do enormous harm.
+- Imprisonment: Staff who lock residents in their rooms, restrain residents or take away their tools for mobility can do enormous harm.

 - Sexual abuse: Nursing home residents may be more vulnerable to nonconsensual sexual acts.

 If a nursing home resident suffers harm in the care of a nursing home, the facility may be held liable.
 The resident or their family must prove that their suffering was caused by neglect on the part of the facility or by intentionally abusive actions.
 Some scenarios in which a facility could be held responsible include:

 - Failing to properly staff the facility

 - Failing to hire qualified caregivers or conduct thorough background checks